 From the intimacy of the ‘Piccolo' theatre she passed to the giant project of an Aida which was performed in front of the Pyramids of Giza.
 The Washington Post wrote an article called ‘Staging Aida by the Acre'.
 The $4 million production was set on a 120m by 30m stage (396ft x 99ft) which supported the weight of a cast of 1,600.
 The production was seen at the Olympic Stadium in Montreal the following year.

 Spinatelli has also designed Carmen (Caracalla, Rome, 1983), The Maid of Orleans (Teatro Regio, Turin, 2002), Luisa Miller (Palermo, 2003) and many, many others.
 In 1976, she became the first woman to design a production for the Arena of Verona creating a Nutcracker for Carla Fracci.
 Later, in 1984, she designed a Carmen for the 15,000-seater arena.

-Spinatelli’s nine collaborations with Patrice Bart started with the Benois de la dance nominated Nutcracker in 1999, and is a relationship that continues today.
+Spinatelli's nine collaborations with Patrice Bart started with the Benois de la Danse nominated Nutcracker in 1999, and it is a relationship that continues today.